 You bet by placing your chips or chips on the playing field.
 The dealer's pronouncement of the words "Rien ne va plus" is a sign that no more bets may be placed.

-You can bet in different ways at roulette.
+You can bet in different ways at real money roulette table.
 The higher the chance that the bet is a winning one, the lower the payout.
 And vice versa: the smaller the chance that you will win a bet, the more you win if you do.

 You can place the following bets at roulette: